-77. Additionally, the virus exclusion is overly broad and violates public policy.
-It is against public policy for an Illinois-licensed insurance carrier such as NOVA to exercise the privilege of collecting premiums in Illinois in exchange for such broadly-worded and sold "all-risk" coverages and then attempt to exclude coverage on the ill-based, cursory and conclusory arguments Defendant has interposed in denying Plaintiff coverage.

-78. Defendant's reliance on any purported virus exclusion fails.
+- 77. Here, the factual and scientific evidence to be presented at trial will demonstrate that the dominant cause of the losses suffered by the Plaintiffs are the Closure Orders and therefore, under the appropriate construction of the virus exclusion, the purported exclusion cannot apply. - 78.
+Additionally, the virus exclusion is overly broad and violates public policy.
+It is against public policy for an Illinois-licensed insurance carrier such as Mitsui to exercise the privilege of collecting premiums in Illinois in exchange for such broadly-worded and sold "all-risk" coverages and then attempt to exclude coverage on the ill-based, cursory and conclusory arguments Defendant has interposed in denying Plaintiffs coverage. - 79.
+Defendant's reliance on any purported virus exclusion fails.

-CLAIMS BY PLAINTIFF: OVERVIEW
+CLAIMS BY PLAINTIFFS: OVERVIEW

-79. The conduct set forth at length above constitutes Defendant's breach of the Policy contract.
-Plaintiff has sustained damages as a result of that breach, in the form of substantial Business Income losses and damage that continues to mount, including Extra Expense.

-80. By engineering this scheme to avoid its obligations under the Policy, Defendant breached its contract and exhibited bad faith by putting itself at a tremendous economic advantage over practically all other American business enterprises who honor their contractual obligations and continue to carry this nation through the current crisis.
-Defendant is retaining and lucratively investing claims dollars it would have to pay out, or premium dollars it would have to rebate, if it chose to follow the law.

-81. Defendant has engaged in consistent misconduct across its claims handling in this time of crisis.
-Defendant's reflexive denial of claims by Plaintiff and thousands of other insureds at their time of need is arbitrary and unreasonable, inconsistent with the facts and plain language of the Policy, and flies in the face of well-established science.

-82. Defendant's denials were driven by a desire to preempt its own financial exposure to the economic fallout resulting from the Closure Orders, rather than to initiate, as Defendant is obligated to do, a full and fair investigation of the claims and a careful review of the Policy Defendant sold in exchange for valuable premiums.
+- 80. The conduct set forth at length above constitutes Defendant's breach of the Policy contract.
+Plaintiffs have sustained damages as a result of that breach, in the form of substantial Business Income losses and damage that continues to mount, including Extra Expense. - 81.
+By engineering this scheme to avoid its obligations under the Policy, Defendant breached its contract and exhibited bad faith by putting itself at a tremendous economic advantage over practically all other American business enterprises who honor their contractual obligations and continue to carry this nation through the current crisis.
+Defendant is retaining and lucratively investing claims dollars it would have to pay out, or premium dollars it would have to rebate, if it chose to follow the law. - 82.
+Defendant has engaged in consistent misconduct across its claims handling in this time of crisis.
+Defendant's reflexive denial of claims by Plaintiffs and thousands of other insureds at their time of need is arbitrary and unreasonable, inconsistent with the facts and plain language of the Policy, and flies in the face of well-established science. - 83.
+Defendant's denials were driven by a desire to preempt its own financial exposure to the economic fallout resulting from the Closure Orders, rather than to initiate, as Defendant is obligated to do, a full and fair investigation of the claims and a careful review of the Policy Defendant sold in exchange for valuable premiums.

-83. Defendant improperly shifted the burden on Plaintiff to retain counsel, initiate litigation (such as this), and expend great time, money, and opportunity cost.
-Instead of taking care of its employees and struggling business, Plaintiff has been forced to come to court to compel Defendant to honor its contractual obligations.

-Case: 1:20-cv-05930 Document #: 1 Filed: 10/05/20 Page 18 of 29 PageID #:18

-84. Plaintiff files this lawsuit for a declaratory judgment establishing that it is entitled to receive the benefit of the insurance coverage it purchased, for indemnification of the business losses it has sustained, for breach of contract, and for bad faith claims handling under 215 ILCS 5/155 - which entitles Plaintiff to penalties and attorneys' fees.
-Alternatively, Plaintiff, on behalf of itself and all others similarly situated, chooses to stand up against Defendant who would (as alluded to above) "have its cake and eat it too" and be unjustly enriched by retaining premium dollars it should disgorge if Defendant prevails on its coverage denials (Count IV, unjust enrichment).
+- 84. Defendant improperly shifted the burden on Plaintiffs to retain counsel, initiate litigation (such as this), and expend great time, money, and opportunity cost.
+Instead of taking care of its employees and struggling business, Plaintiffs have been forced to come to court to compel Defendant to honor its contractual obligations. - 85.
+Plaintiffs file this lawsuit for a declaratory judgment establishing that it is entitled to receive the benefit of the insurance coverage it purchased, for indemnification of the business losses it has sustained, for breach of contract, and for bad faith claims handling under 215 ILCS 5/155 which entitles Plaintiffs to penalties and attorneys' fees.
+Alternatively, Plaintiffs, on behalf of itself and all others similarly situated, chooses to stand up against Defendant who would (as alluded to above) "have its cake and eat it too" and be unjustly enriched by retaining premium dollars it should disgorge if Defendant prevails on its coverage denials (Count IV, unjust enrichment).
 This same conduct also violated the Illinois Consumer Fraud and Deceptive Business Practices Act and the similar laws of other states where Defendant sells insurance (Count V).
 Fed.
 R Civ.
 P. 8(d)(2), (3).